 This list of my favorite Anna Maria Island restaurants is from years of eating on the Island.
 No more worrying about where to eat!

 If you are visiting AMI, you really should drive next door and check out the best restaurants in Sarasota Florida, our favorite restaurants in Bradenton, as well as best restaurants in St. Armands Circle.
-We have so much good food!
+We have so much good food here at the beaches!

 I've lived 30 minutes from AMI for over ten years now, and though I've eaten at my favorites over and over again, I'm always up for a new spot with great food.

 For the sake of simplicity (and to keep this list manageable for you) we will focus on restaurants in Anna Maria and Holmes Beach.
 Bradenton Beach will be for another day!

 And don't worry about where to stay as I found a wonderful spot right on the beach and I've included it, as well.
 Ready to get packing?

 Where is Anna Maria Island?